 How to Clean a Baby’s Tongue

 Before going in, make sure that your baby is resting in a comfortable position, cradled in one of your arms.
-(Your other arm/hand will be the one doing the tongue cleaning.)
-From here, carefully open the baby’s mouth, put your wet gauzed finger in, and gently scrape their tongue in a circular motion.
-And, as long as you’re in there, you should also softly rub their gums and the inside of their cheeks.
+(Your other arm/hand will do the tongue cleaning.)
+From here, carefully open the baby’s mouth, put your wet-gauzed finger in, and gently scrape their tongue in a circular motion.
+And, as long as you’re in there, softly rub their gums and the inside of their cheeks.
 You’re going to need to do this at least once a day, preferably after they’ve eaten.

 What to Do If Baby Has Thrush

-At some point, you may need to know how to clean a baby’s tongue when they have thrush, an oral fungal infection.
+At some point, you may need to know how to clean a baby’s tongue when they have thrush, which is an oral fungal infection.
 Unlike milk residue, which typically wipes right off a baby’s tongue, the white film caused by thrush stays put.
 And, ultimately, it requires an anti-fungal treatment prescribed by your pediatrician.
-So if you ever notice that your baby’s tongue is always white, it’s time to call the doctor — they’ll get you sorted with the medication your little one needs.
+So if you ever notice that your baby’s tongue is always white, it’s time to call the doctor.
+They’ll get you sorted with the medication your little one needs.

 Baby Mouth Care Tips

 Just because your baby doesn’t have any (or many) teeth doesn’t mean oral care goes out the window.
 Your baby may have a meal plan you control, but that doesn’t stop them from touching everything and their mouths.
 So, it’s important to keep that tiny space clean.
 We’ve gathered several infant oral healthcare tips to keep your baby’s gummy gums and/or teeth nice and clean.